agp-internship/syntran-fa/README.md

 # syntran-fa
 Syntactic Transformed Version of Farsi QA datasets to make fluent responses from questions and short answers.
-You can use this dataset by the code below:
+You can use the syntran-fa dataset with [::hugs::/datasets](https://github.com/huggingface/datasets) by the code below:

 ```python
 import datasets